-Now that we’ve finally reached a summer of freedom, it’s high time you stretched your legs on a journey that makes the most of it.
+Now that we’re at the peak of the stunning days of summer, it’s high time you stretched your legs on a journey that makes the most of it.
 Day walks on easy local trails are a great way to get amongst nature and recharge your spirit after a challenging year.
 With no current limit on gathering sizes or travel within New Zealand under Alert Level 1, we can undertake our usual sport and recreation activities — however, make sure you always keep track of where you’ve been and who you’ve seen.

 Suspension Bridge Loop